jeog/TDAmeritradeAPI/README.md

 ### New Features
 - - -

+- Update OrdersGetter to return all status types by default
 - HTTPSharedConnection allows multiple getter instances to share a single connection(by default)
 - Streaming Session calls back with a heartbeat every 10 seconds
 - Java Bindings - get and streaming interfaces